Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • However, if you want to download your photos using a file-transfer application like FileZilla, you will need the IP address to connect.

 ### Update & Upgrade Your Pi
-• After flashing, it is standard practice to update and upgrade the OS.
+• After flashing the OS, it is standard practice to update and upgrade the OS.
 (This process will likely take a couple minutes to complete.)
 ```
 sudo apt update && sudo apt -y full-upgrade